MumenJarrah/CloudLabs/lab7.md

 In this task, we will write to the TUN interface.
 Since this is a virtual network interface, whatever is written to the interface by the application will appear in the kernel as an IP packet.
-We will modify thetun.pyprogram, so after getting a packet from the TUN interface, we construct a new packet based on the received packet.
+We will modify the `tun.py` program, so after getting a packet from the TUN interface, we construct a new packet based on the received packet.
 We then write the new packet to the TUN interface.
 How the new packet is constructed is up to students.
 The code in the following shows an example of how to write an IP packet to the TUN interface.